-Admission criteria for community and voluntary controlled schools i) First priority: Looked after and previously looked after children
+Admission criteria for community and voluntary controlled schools

-Within the admission arrangements for all Community and Voluntary Controlled schools looked after and previously looked after children will receive the top priority for a place.
-Looked after and previously looked after children will be considered to be:
+- i) First priority: Looked after and previously looked after children - Within the admission arrangements for all Community and Voluntary Controlled schools looked after and previously looked after children will receive the top priority for a place.
+Looked after and previously looked after children will be considered to be: - children who are registered as being in the care of a Local Authority in accordance with Section 22 of the Children Act 1989(a), e.g. fostered or living in a children's home, at the time an application for a school is made; and ii) Second priority: Exceptional social/medical need

-- children who are registered as being in the care of a Local Authority in accordance with Section 22 of the Children Act 1989(a), e.g. fostered or living in a children's home, at the time an application for a school is made; and - Children who have left care through adoption, a residence order or special guardianship order.
+• Children who have left care through adoption, a residence order or special guardianship order